PistachioPony/gamesparks-docs/MARKDOWN/API Documentation/NoSQL REST API.md

 # NoSQL Explorer REST API

-The GameSparks platform allows you to manage your NoSQL data via a REST interface, this is useful to allow you to control your game data via your own software.
+The GameSparks platform allows you to manage your NoSQL data via a REST interface.
+This is useful to allow you to control your game data via your own software.
 This REST API provides the same features found in the GameSparks Developer Portal [NoSQL Explorer](/Documentation/NoSQL Explorer.md).

 ## Authentication

 All REST API methods require the use of HTTP Basic Authentication to authenticate with the service.
 You need to provide the username and password you use to login to the portal.
 The REST endpoint is secured over HTTPS, so there is no need to worry about your credentials being exposed.
 To authenticate using Basic Authentication you will need to provide an "Authorization" header.
 The Authorization header is constructed as follows:

-  * Username and password are combined into a string "username:password"
+  * Username and password are combined into a string "username:password".
-  * The resulting string literal is then encoded using the RFC2045-MIME variant of Base64, except not limited to 76 char/line[9]
+  * The resulting string literal is then encoded using the RFC2045-MIME variant of Base64, except not limited to 76 char/line[9].
   * The authorization method and a space i.e. "Basic " is then put before the encoded string.
   * For example, if the user agent uses 'Aladdin' as the username and 'open sesame' as the password then the header is formed as follows: